fpiantini/jokettt/README.md

 ./play.py
 ```

-To avoid the usual problems with messy Python configurations (python 2 vs. 3, packages to install, etc.), I use conda during development.
+To avoid the usual problems with messy Python configurations (python 2 vs. 3, packages to install, etc.), conda is used for development.

 For those that wants to do the same and does not know conda, this is a a quick reference: